mitranim/tabularius/prompts.md

 In `./js/fs.mjs`, we're going to watch the progress file for changes, and make backups into the history directory.

-When both handles are available (for ANY reason; check existing places where we update handles), we're going to idempotently start the new command `watch` (defined below) via `os.runCommand`.
+When both handles are available (for ANY reason; check existing places where we update handles), we're going to idempotently start the new command `watch` (defined below) via `os.runCmd`.
 If already running, we don't start it.

 The `watch` command:
 - Runs in a loop.